sqlc-dev/sqlc/docs/reference/config.md

 - `name`:
   - The name of this plugin.
 Required
+- `env`
+  - A list of environment variables to pass to the plugin.
+By default, no environment variables are passed.
 - `process`: A mapping with a single `cmd` key
   - `cmd`:
     - The executable to call when using this plugin